-Have any other persons and/or organisations been contacted? (tick box) YES NO If yes, please give details Does the individual have any personal interest in the matter?(tick box) YES¬NO¬ If yes, please give details Does this concern fall more properly within another school procedure? (tick box) YES NO If yes, please state which procedure: Initial Action taken by the Headteacher and outcome - ensuring any urgent action is undertaken:
+Have any other persons and/or organisations been contacted? (tick box) YES NO If yes, please give details il yes, piease give details Does the individual have any personal interest in the matter?(tick box) YES□NO□ If yes, please give details Does this concern fall more properly within another school procedure? (tick box) YES NO (tion box) If yes, please state which procedure: Initial Action taken by the Headteacher and outcome - ensuring any urgent action is undertaken: